 The climax of the day was to be a meeting with Mika, a prominent and controversial figure in the Israeli settlement movement and elected spokesperson for the community here in Hebron.
 We awaited him in what appeared to be a small lecture hall with a lectern at the front, rows of pews and tables and shelves full of books around the room.

 Mika began our meeting by explaining the movement’s history.
 Following the Six Day war in 1967 a number of Israeli protestors came to Hebron to reclaim the Hebron Hotel building which they felt had been wrongly taken from their descendants following the 1929 massacre and forced evacuation.
 Since then more and more Israeli’s had returned to Hebron acquiring buildings and land on which to build new houses.
 Whilst I was at great pains to emphasise to Mika that I had no firm opinion on the situation or any agenda, he was nevertheless somewhat guarded.
 Rather than simply employing the politician’s trick of re-phrasing my questions into something he wanted to answer, he instead just turned them back on me.
-I concluded that his his defensiveness was perhaps an awareness of an unfavourable international opinion and possibly prior bad experience with the journalists of the world.
+I concluded that his defensiveness was perhaps an awareness of an unfavorable international opinion and possibly prior bad experience with the journalists of the world.

-He did however offer some very frank insights when asked why the arm of martial law was so oppressive;
+He did, however, offer some very frank insights when asked why the arm of martial law was so oppressive;

 “This is the Middle East.
-Look around at what’s happening in Syria, Egypt, Iraq and Lebanon.
+Look around at what’s happening in Syria, Egypt, Iraq, and Lebanon.
 You either arm and defend yourself or be massacred.
 We learned that the hard way from history as did the Kurds and the Armenians”.

 What he was saying is that whilst Western opinion regularly calls Israel’s responses “disproportionate” (such as the permanent closure of Hebron’s entire High Street following 2 deaths) it doesn’t take into account that we are not in Kansas anymore, that things are very different out here and that maybe, just maybe, the regular rules don’t apply.
 Whilst the bitter realist in me understood Mika’s rationale, I could not help but think that this mindset could only perpetuate a circular legacy of violence.
 But of course when there is such endemic mutual mistrust, who is going to lay down there arms first?

-According to Mika the bullets and rockets continue to fly, there have been attempts on his life and he informs me that only days earlier a rocket landed on a play ground frequented by his children.
+According to Mika the bullets and rockets continue to fly, there have been attempts on his life and he informs me that only days earlier a rocket landed on a playground frequented by his children.
 This is what prompted my question of why he doesn’t simply pack up and go back to the relative safety of the United States.

-Following the meeting David took me up a steep hill for a panoramic view of Hebron.
+Following the meeting, David took me up a steep hill for a panoramic view of Hebron.
 As we made the ascent we passed yet another checkpoint where in the past few months a number of soldiers have been wounded by knives and their assailants killed.
-Fortunately it was quiet during my visit and as we overlooked the city it seemed so tranquil and peaceful with pretty olive trees, stony hillsides and white houses.
+Fortunately, it was quiet during my visit and as we overlooked the city it seemed so tranquil and peaceful with pretty olive trees, stony hillsides and white houses.
 From here it was impossible to identify which neighbourhood was Palestinian and which was Israeli.
 It was all simply Hebron; an ancient little hillside town basking in the glow of a serene sunset.